linode/terraform-provider-linode/website/docs/r/instance.html.md

 ### Disk and Config Arguments

+Instances which do not explicitly declare `disk`s have default boot and swap disks created.
+The swap disk will be allocated with the value of the `swap_size` attribute and the boot disk will take up the remainder of disk space alotted by the instance type's specification.
+When the swap size is changed, the boot disk will scale as needed.
+When the linode's type is changed to a larger config the boot disk will scale up to fill the disk alottment, but the boot disk will _not_ scale down to a smaller type.
+In order to downsize an instance, you must switch to an [explicit disk configuration](#Linode-Instance-with-explicit-Configs-and-Disks).

 By specifying the `disk` and `config` fields for a Linode instance, it is possible to use non-standard kernels, boot with and provision multiple disks, and modify the boot behaviors (`helpers`) of the Linode.

 * `boot_config_label` - (Optional) The Label of the Instance Config that should be used to boot the Linode instance.
 If there is only one `config`, the `label` of that `config` will be used as the `boot_config_label`. *This value can not be imported.*